AlexFHer/ts-lab-automapper/projects/object-validator/README.md

 ```

+## Creating synchronous validations

-Then we add validation rules for each property we want to validate, for that the *type* must be set.
+Then we can add validations for each property of the object.

 ```typescript